-The bounds on $l_k$ can be improved by a tighter analysis.
-The above lemma implies that, for every node v, the number of dominators within k hops is bounded by a constant $\ell_k$ .
+The bounds on l_k can be improved by a tighter analysis.
+The above lemma implies that for every node v, the number of dominators within k hops is bounded by a constant l_k .

-Almost all proposed clustering methods are similar to this synchronous protocol.
-The differences of previous methods approximating MCDS lye in how to find gateways to connect these clusterheads and whether providing performance guarantees.
-For example, the basic algorithm for constructing a CDS proposed in [26] does not guarantee that the constructed clusters are connected.
+Almost all clustering methods described before are similar to this synchronous protocol.
+The difference of these previous methods lyes in how to find gateways to connect these clusterheads.
+For example, the basic algorithm for constructing CDS proposed in [27] does not guarantee that the constructed clusters are connected.
 As it agreed, in some cases, it needs Distributed Gateway (DG) to connect some clusters that are nonoverlapping.
-But, how to choose the DGs was not specified.
-Additionally, no performance guarantee was proven.
-In [21], [22], they consider in detail how to select the gateway nodes to connect the clusters based on cases of overlapping clusters and nonoverlapping clusters.
-Here, two clusters (headed by two different clusterheads) are said to be overlapping if there is at least on common dominatee node; they are said to be nonoverlapping if there are two dominatee nodes (one from each cluster) are connected.
+But, how to choose the DGs is not specified in the paper.
+Additionally, no performance guarantee is proved.
+In [22], [23], they consider in detail of how to select the gateway nodes to connect the clusters based on cases of overlapping clusters and nonoverlapping clusters.
+Here, two clusters (headed by two different clusterheads) are said to be overlapping if there is at least on common dominatee node; they are said to be nonoverlapping if there is two dominatee nodes (one from each cluster) are connected.
 However, they did not prove the message complexity of their protocols, nor the approximation ratio of the generated connected dominating set.
 Additionally, as they agreed, it may generate two or perhaps more gateway pairs for some nonoverlapping clusters pair.
-On the other hand, Alzoubi et al. [6], [28] proposed a localized method to find connectors using total O(n) messages and showed that the constructed CDS is within a constant factor of optimum.
-This property enables us to build a planar spanner in total linear number of messages, which is crucial for wireless ad hoc networks since the communication is the most energy-consumption operation.
-Actually, we will show that a modification of the method by Baker et al. also has linear number of messages, and the size of the constructed structure is also within a constant factor of optimum.
-We will discuss in detail of these two methods, which will be the first phase of our hybrid method building planar backbone.
+On the other hand, Alzoubi et al. [6], [29] proposed a localized method to find connectors using total O(n) messages and showed that the constructed CDS is within a constant factor of optimum.
+This property enable us to build a planar spanner in total linea number of messages, which is crucial for wireless ad hoc networks since the communication is the most energy-consumption operation.
+Actually, we will show that the method by Baker et al. also has linear number of messages, and the size of the constructed structure is also within a constant factor of optimum.
+We will discuss in detail of these two methods, which will be the first phase of our hybrid method.